boazbk/tcs/lec_07_other_models.md

 ## Bibliographical notes { #othermodelsbibnotes }

 Chapters 7   in the wonderful book of Moore and Mertens [@MooreMertens11] contains a great exposition much of this material.
-Chapter 3 in Savage's book [@Savage1998models] contains a more formal description of RAM machines, see also the paper [@hagerup1998].
-A study of RAM algorithms that are independent of the input size (known as the "transdichotomous RAM model") was initiated by [@fredman1993].
+.

 The RAM model can be very useful in studying the concrete complexity of practical algorithms.
+Its theoretical study was initiated in [@cook1973time].
-However, the exact set of operations that are allowed in the RAM model at unit cost can vary between texts and contexts.
+However, the exact set of operations that are allowed in the RAM model and their costs  vary between texts and contexts.
 One needs to be careful in making such definitions, especially if the word size grows, as was already shown by Shamir [@shamir1979].
+Chapter 3 in Savage's book [@Savage1998models] contains a more formal description of RAM machines, see also the paper [@hagerup1998].
+A study of RAM algorithms that are independent of the input size (known as the "transdichotomous RAM model") was initiated by [@fredman1993]

 The models of computation we considered so far are inherently sequential, but these days much computation happens in parallel, whether using multi-core processors or in massively parallel distributed computation in data centers or over the Internet.
 Parallel computing is important in practice, but it does not really make much difference for the question of what can and can't be computed.